 NICHCY has a vast library of materials on many, many other disabilities, including rare disorders.
 Use the SEARCH box on our site.
 Enter the name of the disability of interest.
 The SEARCH should identify organizations specializing in the disability in which you’re interested.
-If it doesn’t, please email us or call 1.800.695.0285 for personalized assistance.
-We’ll dig into that library for you!

 I think this baby or toddler in my care may have a disability or a developmental delay (or I know so).

 It’s really important to follow through and see if the young child does have a disability or delay.
 If so, he or she would benefit greatly from early intervention services, which are designed to address very young children’s developmental and disability-related needs.
 To find out more about what to do, we’d suggest you take a look at these NICHCY pages first:

 Overview of Early Intervention

 I’m caring for a preschool-aged child who has a disability or delay (or I think so).
 What should I do?